 In his YouTube content, Rom Wills is very outspoken about the black community not acknowledging the role of ‘social class’ in dating and mating where it plays a major role, particularly in our bigger cities.
-He eloquently discusses what attracts black men and women together and why in some instances, some couples who don’t look like they should be together end up doing so.
+He eloquently discusses what attracts black men and women together and why in some instances, some couples who don’t look like they should be together, end up doing so.
 He also discusses why some men and women pass over each other – potentially good mates, specifically to get to together with someone in their social class.
-He emphasizes men having some sort of vision, like us getting in the gym and getting our bodies right, and the concepts of ‘select’ and ‘non-select’ men.
+He emphasizes men having some sort of vision, getting into the gym, and the concepts of ‘select’ and ‘non-select’ men.

 I first heard of the term Cotillion in high school as well.
-I had a friend who played on the Varsity basketball team with me when we were sophomores.
-He stopped playing in our junior year, and a little while later, he went on and on about some of the other guys in his Cotillion when we were at a party.
-They were doing a ‘step routine’ of some sort, showing they were also affiliated with a ‘Black Greek’ organization.
-I think he later pledged “Phi Beta Sigma”.
+I had a friend who played on the varsity basketball team with me when we were sophomores.
+He stopped playing in our junior year, and a little while later, he started going on and on about some of the other guys in his Cotillion.
+One night when we were at a party, they did a ‘step routine’ of some sort, showing they were also affiliated with a ‘Black Greek’ organization.
+I think he later pledged “Phi Beta Sigma” in college.

 Lawrence Otis Graham’s Our Kind of People: Inside America’s Black Upper-class periodically pops up in my writings.
 I read Member of The Club one summer, and then seeing him one night on Tavis Smiley’s show on BET debating Dr. Michael Eric Dyson, was a seminal moment for me.
-Highly criticized for celebrating America’s black upper-class.
-I It was an important work for me personally because it let those of us who didn’t grow up in that class know that it existed – something, as a black person, you encounter and must reconcile in cities like Washington, DC, where I now reside.
-These people were born into the upper-class through generational wealth and inheritances, while others climbed there through digging and sacrificing.
+Highly criticized for celebrating America’s black upper-class, it was an important work for me personally.
+It let those of us who didn’t grow up in that class know that it existed – something, as a black person, you encounter and must reconcile in cities like Washington, DC, where I now reside.
+These people were born into the upper-class through generational wealth and inheritances, while others attempted to climb there through digging in and sacrificing throughout their lives.

 And as Rom Wills, whom I discussed above states, you often see it in the dating arena.
 Men and women in some instances pick each other based upon their educational and social pedigrees and backgrounds.
 Likewise, if you’re not from those types of families with certain types of training, it’s important to understand how to socially mingle and carry yourself in certain circles when those instances arise.

-I’m going to close this by saying that I didn’t really have a concept of ‘economic class’ until my brother commented amongst our friends when we were younger that we were ‘lower middle class’.
+I’m going to close this by saying that I didn’t really have a concept of ‘economic class’ until my brother commented amongst our friends when we were younger.
+He stated that we were ‘lower middle class’.
 Economic class is typically delineated by household income, healthcare and overall quality of life.
-Both my parents were college educated, they both worked and I grew up in a house as opposed to the housing projects.
+Both my parents were college educated, they both worked, and I grew up in a house as opposed to the housing projects.
 We weren’t poor, but we also weren’t rich either and this does influence social class.

 All of this is interesting to me because it suggests that we’re all different, despite being grouped together based upon skin color.
 It also explains much of what we see now in terms of variability in our personal natures, how we navigate the world, available opportunities for advancement and political agendas.
 We’re seeing many of these class divisions bubble to the surface now in politics.
 That said, skin color does factor in as well, and once you throw ‘Colorism’ into this discussion, this all gets further complicated.